swamphobbit22/exhibition-website/README.md

 - Users do not need an account to browse artworks and artifacts.
 - Users can create an account to save favourite artworks and create their own collections
-- Buttons( such as add/remove artwork) aare displayed conditionally - depending on whether a user is logged in.
+- Buttons( such as add/remove artwork) are displayed conditionally - depending on whether a user is logged in.

+**Important**
+If there are any issues returning search results this can usually be resolved by refreshing the page or, where a user is logged in, simply logging out and in again.

 ## Overview
 Users begin their journey from the home page where there is an 'Explore' button in the center of the screen.
 Clicking 'Explore' takes the user to the 'Showcase' page.
 Their is also a navigation bar at the top of the screen displaying the logo and name of the site - these are clickable back to the homepage.
 There are links for the daily showcase and search pages.
 There is also a light/dark theme toggle